frrossty/DD2-Hero-Tower-generator/README.md

 # DD2-Hero-Tower-generator
-A script that randomises the heroes and towers for you
+A script that will randomise the heroes and towers you can get